rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 In the second video series {{% a_blank "Building React Applications with Idiomatic Redux" "https://egghead.io/courses/building-react-applications-with-idiomatic-redux" %}} by Dan Abramov you will learn {{% a_blank "how to implement an own middleware from scratch" "https://egghead.io/lessons/javascript-redux-wrapping-dispatch-to-log-actions" %}}.
 Once you have your own middleware implemented, you want to {{% a_blank "let your store know about it" "https://egghead.io/lessons/javascript-redux-the-middleware-chain" %}}.
 After that you get to know that there is already a Redux helper {{% a_blank "applyMiddleware" "https://egghead.io/lessons/javascript-redux-applying-redux-middleware" %}} to wire all your middleware to your store.

 Both video series will not only help you to learn Redux, they will also help you to learn about the inner workings of Redux.
 After that you are prepared to dive into the {{% a_blank "source code" "https://github.com/reactjs/redux/tree/master/src" %}}.

-{{% read_more "Implement your own SoundCloud Client with React + Redux" "http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/" %}}

 {{% header_with_anchor "Tips for Testing" "testing" %}}